-Note: usually I prefer linking to the official site for such info, but I have not found such.
+Note: usually, I prefer linking to the official site for such info, but I have not found such.

 At The Exhibition

-Since the show is in a pavilion, you can visit at any time.
+Since the show is in a pavilion, you can visit it at any time.
 It is always air-conditioned and continuously has audio-visual presentations (when the exhibition was outside, you could see the lightning only in the evening).

 In front of each monster, there is a sign telling its story.
 There is also a countdown timer that usually starts at around five minutes.
 And when the timer reaches zero, the audio-visual show starts.
 During this show, the monster tells or sings its story.
-And after a minute or two, the audio-visual show end and the timer is restarted.
+And after a minute or two, the audio-visual show end, and the timer is restarted.
 The timers are not synchronized, and each monster performs at a different time (as the organizers wrote so that they will not fight).
 And at any given time, ordinarily, several monsters perform.

 Also, I should mention that besides several English signs, all the songs and most signs are in Hebrew.
-Moreover, there is many Israeli jokes and word games.
+Moreover, there are many Israeli jokes and word games.
 Thus, I would not recommend visiting The Monsters Garden Exhibition if you do now know Hebrew.

 Who is this exhibition for?
 Initially, I considered it as an event for children.
 But, our experience showed that adults enjoyed the Monsters Garden more than the children.
 My daughter, who is seven, did not understand many jokes and word games.
 Older kids would understand more.
-But teenagers probably will think this is a childish event and will prefer not visiting it.
-Thus, it is problematic to give any age recommendations, but keep in mind that toddlers and preschooler probably will not understand much.
+But teenagers probably will think this is a childish event and will prefer not to visit it.
+Thus, it is problematic to give any age recommendations, but keep in mind that toddlers and preschoolers probably will not understand much.

 Overall, we enjoyed the Monsters Garden exhibition, and I would recommend it to people who look for something different.
 Though the full ticket price is expensive for an hour-long attraction, so look for coupons online.
-You can find tickets for half of the full rate.
+You can find tickets for half of the total rate.

 Have you visited the Monsters Garden Exhibition?
 Tell us about your experience in the comments below.